SWM Annual Conference: Vision 2030 – 03/12/19

 Purpose of the conference

-SWM’s Chief Executive Anna Bright and Chair Tim Haywood provided a review of the past year and highlights for SWM.
+SWM’s Chief Executive Anna Bright and Chair Tim Haywood started by providing a review of the past year and highlights for SWM.

 Anna continued her presentation to discuss the main focus of the day, the West Midlands Sustainability Roadmap to 2030.
 The presentation went into detail of the consultation and literature review process to set the scene for the unveiling.
 We then saw the 8 key areas that the Roadmap focuses on and with them, their mission statements and the targets that have been created to make these missions a reality.